bja1011/Dot-game/README.md

-Dot Game in JavaScript OOP.
+Dot Game in JavaScript OOP and HTML elements.